CLARIAH/vocabulary-recommender/README.md

 # Output as JSON
 Because of the use of yarn, using `yarn recommend <searchTerm> <category> <endpoint> -f json > example.json` will create a json file that does not have the correct syntax due to the added yarn information.

-To avoid this behavior, run the script directly with node: `node --no-warnings ./dist/recommend <searchTerm> <category> <endpoint> -f json > example.json`
+To avoid this behaviour, run the script directly with node: `node --no-warnings ./dist/recommend <searchTerm> <category> <endpoint> -f json > example.json`